 Students who wish to enter Spark Academy will come in as a first year student.
-Credits will be reviewed and a plan of study will be developed with the Guidance Counselor.
+Credits will be reviewed and a plan of study will be developed with the Director or designee.
 Prior accepted high school credits will be listed on the Spark Academy transcript.